ansys/pydpf-core/docs/source/user_guide/operators.rst

     array([8.20217171e-07, 6.26510654e-06, 0.00000000e+00])

-On industrial model, the user should do:
+On an industrial model, you should use:

 .. code-block:: python